Shagshag/prestashop-documentation/WebserviceOutputBuilderCore.md

 Set the Content-type for the http header.

 * Visibility: **public**
-* This method is defined in classes\webservice\WebserviceOutputBuilder.php line 85
+* This method is defined in [classes/webservice/WebserviceOutputBuilder.php line 85](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceOutputBuilder.php#85)

 #### Arguments